ZerioDev/Music-bot/README.md

 A complete code to download for a music bot 🎧

-Looking for a code for a music bot ?
-This fully open source code is made for your project !
+Looking for a code for a music bot?
+This fully open-source code is made for your project!

 If you need help with this project, to get support faster you can join the help server by just clicking [here](https://discord.gg/5cGSYV8ZZj).